lauraikon/IKON-documentation/theory/ikon-language.md

 > :answer: Imagine the following sentences without borders: the difference would get lost.

-### Negation

-IKON uses a single negation form for a simplified system.
-The particle goes before the word it negates (noun, verb, or adjective).
-Examples:
-- she no-NEG have-VERB interest in something (completely lacks possession of interest).
-- she no-NEG interested-ADJ in something; (focus on the state of not being interested).
-- she no-NEG (is-VERB) happy-ADJ (or she no happy).
-- No-NEG go-VERB (do not go).

-## TIME

 ### Tenses

 As any other language IKON express verbal tenses designed to reflect Esperanto set.